ARCH-commons/arch-ontology/Ontology/postgres/README.md

 # Note: this is unsupported by ARCH (though we very much appreciate the contribution!)
 Use at your own risk.

+# Note #2: The ontology files needed to be removed temporarily and will be replaced soon.

 # Release notes:
 ### 10/27/2017
 ### Institute for Informatics